 I called R that day at home.
 “Now you know India,” she said to me bitterly.
 Had she gone back the night before, with so little time to spare, because she was afraid of something?

-Are criminals sometimes referred to as “Nepalis” before anybody has checked?
+Are criminals sometimes referred to as “Nepalis” before anybody has checked (as Thais might refer to “Burmese” and Chinese Singaporeans to “Malays”)?
 In The Railway Aunty, we have:

 “‘You’re not to open the door, Bibiji,’ she said sharply to the old woman.
 ‘What if some Nepali slashes our throats?’”

 Akashic started the Noir series in 2004 with Brooklyn Noir.
 They have done several dozen cities since, not all in the US, but nothing on East Asia.
 No Tokyo Noir, no Shanghai Noir, no Hong Kong Noir, no Bangkok Noir.
 Macau might not have enough writers, but is certainly noir enough.
 But Manila, Seoul and Singapore are scheduled.
-Yes, Singapore.
+Yes, Singapore, editor Cheryl Lu-Lien Tan.
 One had been told that crime was forbidden there.
-They will lap that up when Cheryl Lu-Lien Tan delivers it.
 Lagos Noir is due, editor Chris Abani.
 So is Baghdad, editor Samuel Shimon.
 Tokyo is a strange omission.